 2 March–6 May 2021

-The aim of the course is to raise awareness of Chinese culture, society, and media, as well as the status of women in China.
+The aim of the course was to raise awareness of Chinese culture, society, and media, as well as the status of women in China.

-The course is arranged by the Unit of Communication Sciences/Faculty of ITC, Tampere University, together with the Finnish University Network for Asian Studies.
-There are still places available on the course.
+The course was arranged by the Unit of Communication Sciences/Faculty of ITC, Tampere University, together with the Finnish University Network for Asian Studies.

 HEALTH AND MEDIA